asifbacchus/NextCloudBackup/README.md

 # NextCloud Backup Using borgbackup <!-- omit in toc -->

+**THIS SCRIPT IS NO LONGER ACTIVELY MAINTAINED.
+I DO NOT USE NEXTCLOUD OFTEN ANYMORE.
+IF YOU REALLY WANT ME TO DO AN UPDATE TO THIS SCRIPT, PLEASE CONTACT ME**

 This script automates backing up your NextCloud installation using borgbackup and a remote ssh-capable storage system.
 I suggest using rsync.net since they have great speeds and a special pricing structure for borgbackup/attic users